 She made it her mission to take care of all the practical matters that most needed to be addressed: first, a public statement of hope and reassurance from Harry to the wizarding world and second, two interviews, for The Quibbler and The Daily Prophet, which she arranged with her usual efficiency.
 She sat in on both interviews, carefully monitoring the questions and answers.
-She and Harry had prepared for them thoroughly, knowing that the true story could never be revealed, and they came up with an accounting of Harry's part in the war that was both believable and appeasing to the masses.
-During Harry's final confrontation with Voldemort, he'd said the word "Horcruxes" in front of everyone present, but thankfully Hermione had somehow had the presence of mind to cast a Muffliato Charm around Harry and Voldemort when they started speaking, so no one had actually heard what had been said between them.
+She and Harry had prepared for them thoroughly, having decided that the true story could never be revealed (lest anyone else get the idea to make horcruxes of their own), and they came up with an accounting of Harry's part in the war that was both believable and appeasing to the masses.
+During Harry's final confrontation with Voldemort, he'd talked about the horcruxes in front of everyone, but thankfully Hermione had somehow had the presence of mind to cast a Muffliato Charm around Harry and Voldemort when they started speaking, so no one had actually heard what had been said between them.
 In the Daily Prophet interview, Harry made an official statement when asked about it, saying that while he would not reveal the details about that last conversation, he could confirm that it left no doubt that Voldemort was defeated once and for all.

 Those first few days were the hardest but Harry slowly started to come to terms with all that happened.
 Ever the survivor, he steeled himself to push forward and shift his focus to doing what was necessary to put himself back together.
 Although, that was a task easier said than done.
 He would never admit it to anyone, but a big part of him felt curiously empty, and he found himself wondering if that emptiness had sprung from the void the now-destroyed soul piece once occupied.
 He couldn't help but remember what Hermione said about him and Voldemort that one time, when he'd kept their link open and watched Voldemort question and then murder that woman during his search for Gregorovitch: "I don't get it, Harry - do you like having this special connection or relationship or what - whatever - " It echoed in his head every time he felt the strange pang of emptiness inside him, and every time, he would shove the thought away, not wanting to think about it.

-At the start of the second week, Harry finally convinced Hermione that he was okay, thanks to all her help, and at his insistance she went to the Burrow.
+At the start of the second week, Harry finally convinced Hermione that he was okay, thanks to all her help, and so she went to the Burrow to be with Ron.
 Harry remained at Grimmauld Place with Kreacher.
 He attended the funerals for Fred and Lupin and Tonks, which had been heartbreaking and nearly unbearable, and made a few necessary appearances at the Death Eater trials.
 At the Malfoy trials, he testified on the behalf of Narcissa and Draco.
 It took some convincing but when Harry explained that Narcissa had saved him by lying to Voldemort during the Final Battle and that Draco had been forced to serve Voldemort but had, in his own way, tried to protect Harry on two separate occasions, the Wizengamot listened.
-Lucius was sent to Azkaban with all the other Death Eaters but mother and son were both pardoned.
+Lucius was sent to Azkaban with all the other Death Eaters but Narcissa and Draco were both pardoned.

 Harry spent the rest of his time at home.
 He wanted to be alone - he had a lot to think about and many decisions to make regarding his future.
 He talked to Kreacher a lot, about his plans to renovate the house, and about the possibility of inviting Andromeda and his now-godson, Teddy, to live there once the house was fixed up.
 He sometimes spoke to Phineas Nigellus, whose portrait had been returned by Hermione and now hung in the Black drawing room.
 Knowing from Snape's memories that Phineas had actually been working with Snape and Dumbledore and had in fact been instrumental in helping him during the war, Harry tried to thank him one time.
 Phineas gave him an odd look then smiled.
 "You like this house, don't you?" he asked unexpectedly.
 Harry blinked at him then nodded.
 "The Black House," Phineas emphasised, his eyes gleaming.
 "You see the Black family tapestry there," he said, pointing at it.
 "On that tapestry we are called The Noble and Most Ancient House of Black - noble, Mr Potter.
 Nobility comes in many forms, sometimes in quarters one wouldn't have expected."
 And with that, he smiled again then walked out of the frame, presumably going back to his portrait at Hogwarts.

 Kingsley Shacklebolt had been formally named the official Minister of Magic and was working tirelessly to handle the aftermath, embracing the challenge of bringing order to the chaos the war had wrought with admirable aplomb and proficiency.
-Harry was glad.
+Harry was glad someone competent was finally in charge.
 He trusted Kingsley and knew that there was no better person for the job.

 Voldemort was dead, the war was over, and Wizarding Britain was in good hands with Kingsley at the helm.
 Everything was starting to come together and it looked like things were going to be all right.